pipelinelabo/datalaiq-wiki/gui/playbooks/playbooks.md

 ![](image-upload-options.png)

-The second option in the drop-down allows you to choose an image from a gallery of existing files already in Gravwell:
+The second option in the drop-down allows you to choose an image from a gallery of existing files already in DatalaiQ:

 ![](image-gallery.png)